 Note: The screenshots below show the Fast Scan version of SmartBars.
-However, navigation works the same in both modes.
+However, navigation works the same in both Fast Scan and Signal Resolution modes.

-After starting SmartBars, the spectrum will be displayed as 20 SmartBars representing the full range of the connected probe with each SmartBar comprised of equal power normalized to the absolute power of the reference trace.
+After starting SmartBars, the spectrum will be displayed as 20 individual SmartBars which represent the full range of the connected probe.
+Each SmartBar is comprised of equal power normalized to the absolute power of the reference trace.